Voluntarynet/voluntary.app/README.md

 #### Javascript and CSS importing

-When the app launches, it runs JSImporter.js and JSImporterPanel.js.
+When the app launches, it runs ResourceLoader.js and ResourceLoaderPanel.js.
-JSImporter handles importing JS and CSS, and JSImporterPanel presents a UI to show the progress of the loading.
+ResourceLoader handles importing JS and CSS, and ResourceLoaderPanel presents a UI to show the progress of the loading.
-JSImporter looks in the root folder for an _imports.js file.
+ResourceLoader looks in the root folder for an _imports.js file.
 If found, it loads any paths (treated as relative paths) in the order they are found.
 These paths can be Javascript (including other _import.js files), CSS.
 This provides a means of doing relative library loading.